 - What must be reported?

-A reporter must report when the reporter knows or has reason to believe that a child is being physically or sexually abused or neglected, or has been abused or neglected within the past three years.
+You must report when you know or have a reason to believe that a child is being physically or sexually abused or neglected, or has been abused or neglected within the past three years.
 A child is a person under 18 years of age.
-This obligation to applies to any abuse or neglect that a reporter has witnessed, as well as abuse or neglect that one reasonably suspects or has learned about.
+This obligation to report applies to any abuse or neglect that a individual has witnessed, as well as abuse or neglect that one reasonably suspects or has learned about.

 - Who must report?